AvinTee/data-science-portfolio/README.md

 This project seeks to determine how market-volatility affects the short-term future price-trends of three British car-manufacturers' stocks, namely TATA Motors, BMW and Rolls-Royce's.

 ## Literature Review
 Researchers’ perspectives regarding the effectiveness of ARIMA-based share-price forecasting has shifted in recent years.
 Despite ARIMA’s historical popularity in time-series modelling (Zhang, 2003), current multi-method quantitative studies investigating share-price and demand-modelling have outlined that the technique’s prediction-power and forecast-accuracy were inferior to deep-learning’s (Bousqaoui, Slimani and Achchab, 2021; Panchal, Ferdouse and Sultana, 2024; Siami-Namini, Tavakoli and Namin, 2018; Adebiyi et al., 2014).

 While this consensus on ARIMA’s shortcomings is not universal, with Ahammad et al.’s (2024) investigation into Apex Food shares demonstrating the contrary, these findings still illustrate ARIMA’s challenges with modelling prices in agitated markets.

 ## Data Infrastructure
-This project used the pandas library's inherent data-quality methods to develop its quality-validation functions, the yfinance API to collect the price-data needed for model-development, the statsmodel package to implement its ARIMA-models, and statistical tests, and the matplotlib module for creating its visualisations.
+This project used the pandas library's inherent data-quality methods to develop its quality-validation functions, the yfinance API to collect the price-data needed for model-development, the statsmodel package to implement its ARIMA-models and statistical tests, and the matplotlib module to create visualisations to support its analyses.

 ## Data Engineering
 ![Figure 1: Data Pipeline](images/ARIMA_Project_Data_Pipeline.png)